These Cute & Tiny Toys Have Taken Over TikTok. The Reason Why Is Surprisingly Dark

 Advertisement

-For 17-year-old Mica, Toy TikTok goes beyond Calico Critters.
-Although they made a TikTok about the free coloring pages available on the Calico Critters website that started with: “This is for my cottagecore b*s that r regressing into childhood by hoarding stuffed animals n shit like that,” they note that there are other popular toys on the app, like stuffed animals and Squishmellow collections.
+For 17-year-old Mica, Toy TikTok goes beyond Sylvanian Families.
+Although they made a TikTok about the free colouring pages available on the Calico Critters website that started with: “This is for my cottagecore b*s that r regressing into childhood by hoarding stuffed animals n shit like that,” they note that there are other popular toys on the app, like stuffed animals and Squishmellow collections.
 “I have a few Squishmellows myself, but they’re more of a breakup tradition for me,” they add, laughing.

 Just like each toy is a vessel for a given feeling or experience, the app’s toy community cares for the toys as a way of rehearsing the type of care and consideration they hope to receive themselves.
 Mica mentions one particular Squishmellow, a squid named Stacey known to have social anxiety, and says: “People on TikTok put her separate from all their Squishmellows to make sure she doesn’t experience any social anxiety.”